 People are born with AVMs, although they do not appear to inherit them from their parents nor do they give them to their children.
 It appears that AVMs may be caused by a rupture or clotting of a blood vessel that happens during development before one is born.
 It is usually not associated with either other maldevelopments or with other AVMs.

 Embolization is a method of plugging the blood vessels of the AVM.
-Under X-ray guidance, a small tube, a catheter, is guided from the femoral artery in the leg up into the area to be treated.
+Under X-ray guidance, a small tube called a catheter is guided from the femoral artery in the leg up into the area to be treated.

 A neurological exam is performed before and after a small amount of medicine is injected.
 This can help tell if the vessel that feeds the AVM also feeds normal and important portions of the brain.
 After this, a permanent agent is injected into the AVM and the catheter removed.
 This is repeated for each vessel that feed the AVM.

 During the embolization, the patient is awake but is made comfortable with the help of the anesthesia team that monitors them and gives them medicines by an intravenous line.
-After the embolization the patients usually spend the night in the Neurological Intensive Care Unit (NICU) where they can be monitored closely.
-Patients are usually hospitalized for 3 nights for each embolization and usually require 2-3 embolizations at 2-6 week intervals.
+After the embolization the patients usually spend the night in the Neurological Intensive Care Unit where they can be monitored closely.
+Patients are usually hospitalized for three nights for each embolization and usually require two or three embolizations at intervals of two to six weeks.
 Patients resume their normal full activity immediately upon each discharge.
 There may be some mild headache after the embolization related to the blood vessels of the AVM clotting, or some nausea related to some of the medicines that are given.